Penn State Extension launches Farm Stress Real Talk podcast

-Penn State Extension recently launched a new podcast — Farm Stress Real Talk — that focuses on supporting farmers, farm families and workers in the commercial agriculture industry who are experiencing stress.
+Penn State Extension launches Farm Stress Real Talk, a podcast that focuses on supporting farmers, families and workers in the ag industry.

 Ginger Fenton, dairy extension educator, noted that podcasts are a convenient resource for farmers.